-Where it is agreed that a child has SEND, parents will be formally advised of this and the child's name will be placed on the special needs register.
+Where it is agreed that a child has SEND, parents will be formally advised of this and the child's name will be placed on the special educational needs register.
+Where appropriate, an Individual Education Plan (IEP) will be put in place.
 The support provided in school consists of a four-part process:

-Assess
+- Assess

 - Plan

 - Do

 - Review